This program is currently suspended due to COVID-19 and will be reactivated at a future point in time, when appropriate.

 - Budget: Prepare a detailed budget of anticipated costs for the project, including travel, lodging, and living expenses that will be incurred.

 - Recommendation letter: Include a letter from your PhD mentor at WVU that describes your potential to succeed in the proposed project and how the sabbatical would be beneficial in rounding out your career goals.

 - Potential Hosts: Include names and affiliations of at least 2 potential offsite mentors.
 If prior communication/collaboration has been initiated, please specify.

-Proposals will be accepted on a rolling basis until January 30 at 4 PM.
-Please send electronically to email@example.com OR deliver to HSCN 3123 by the deadlines listed above.
+Proposals will be accepted on a rolling basis.
+Please send electronically to email@example.com.

 Completing the Sabbatical

 Upon completion of the sabbatical, the student will be required to make a formal presentation to the CBTP program highlighting the importance of the techniques learned and how it was applied during the sabbatical.